kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

 > **Bad:** `some_key: reference:foo`<br>
 > **Good:** `some_key: 'reference:foo'`

-Note that, unlike variables in programming laguages, you can not change the value of an existing references by default.
+Note that, unlike variables in programming languages, you can not change the value of an existing references by default.
 This is done to prevent accidental overwrites of an existing reference with another one, as the most common use case for reference is set once, use multiple times.
 If you want to be able to change the value of a reference after having created it, use the `overwrite` tag: